roseswe/conky-osl/README.md

     cp conky-osl.conf ~/.conkyrc                        ## old style

+    mkdir -p ~/.config/conky
-    cp conky-osl.conf ~/.config/conky/conky.conf        ## new style, works with openSUSE Leap 15.5
+    cp conky-osl.conf ~/.config/conky/conky.conf        ## new style, works with openSUSE Leap 15.5 conky version

 ## Network Monitoring

-The network statistics are currently hard coded (eth0), So if you have an other interface you must adapt this to your environment!
+The network statistics are currently hard coded (eth0).
+So if you have an other interface you must adapt (e.g sed) this to your environment!

 ## Running Conky